MujahidUllahKhan/BCRRS-Blockchain-Contractor-Reputation-System/ml/README.md

 BCRRS ML Ranking Engine
 Python implementation of the complete machine learning pipeline for:
-> **"A Blockchain-Based Dynamic Contractor Reputation and Ranking System with Machine Learning for Transparent Construction Procurement"**
+> **"BCRRS: A Blockchain-Anchored Contractor Reputation System with ML Ranking, Anti-Nepotism Governance, and Cross-Border Intelligence for Construction Procurement"**
 > Mujahid Ullah Khan Afridi — Department of Industrial Engineering, New Mexico State University
 ---
 What This Does